 The Board sets an annual plan for the upcoming year in December which includes a review of strategy, objectives and their implementation, the review and approval of the annual budget and review and monitoring of our current year financial performance.
 The Board meets at least four times a year, with further meetings held as required to react to operational or strategic changes in the market and company circumstances.
 The Board receives frequent and relevant information to carry out its duties.
-It has delegated authority to the Company's executive management by the means of a delegation of authority guideline.
+It has delegated authority to the company's executive management by the means of a delegation of authority guideline.

 The Board has established an Audit Committee, which has a formal charter and terms of reference approved by the Board.
-The Audit Committee, which, from September 21 2018, is comprised of directors John Reynolds and James O'Shaughnessy (prior to September 21, 2018 the Audit Committee was comprised of Kate Blankenship and John Reynolds), The committee is responsible for ensuring Archer has an independent and effective external audit system.
+The Audit Committee, which, from September 21 2019, is comprised of directors Peter Sharpe and James O'Shaughnessy.
+The committee is responsible for ensuring Archer has an independent and effective external audit system.
 In addition we have an internal audit program.
 The Audit Committee supports the Board in the administration and exercise of its responsibility for supervisory oversight of financial reporting and internal control matters and to maintaining appropriate relationships with our auditors.
 Appointment of the auditor for audit services is approved at our annual general meeting and the Board is given authority to approve the fees to be paid to the auditor.
 Our auditor meets with the Audit Committee annually regarding the preparation of the annual financial statements and also to present their report on the internal control procedures.
 The Audit Committee holds separate discussions with our external auditor on a quarterly basis without executive management being present.
 The scope, resources, and the level of fees proposed by the external auditor in relation to our audit are approved by the Audit Committee.